drscream/nic-cz-dns-crawler/README.md

   http: 2  # seconds, timeout for HTTP(S)/TLS requests
   cache: 900  # TTL for cached responses (used for mail and name servers), they will expire after this much seconds since their last use
 mail:
-  get_banners: True  # connect to SMTP servers and save banners they send (you might want to turn it off if your ISP is touchy about higher traffic on port 25)
+  get_banners: True  # connect to SMTP servers and save banners they send (you might want to turn it off if your ISP is touchy about higher traffic on port 25, or just to save time)
 web:
   save_content: False  # save website content – beware, setting this to True will output HUGE files for higher domain counts
   strip_html: True   # when saving web content, save just text (strip HTML tags, scripts, CSS, and abundant whitespace)
+  max_redirects: 6  # follow HTTP redirrects (301, 302, …) until this limit
   user_agent: Mozilla/5.0 AppleWebKit/537.36 (KHTML, like Gecko) Chrome/74.0.3729.131 Safari/537.36  # User-Agent header to use for HTTP(S) requests
   accept_language: en-US;q=0.9,en;q=0.8  # Accept-Language header to use for HTTP(S) requests
 ```